UKLLC/Guidebook/ukllc_book/docs/user_guide/UsingSoftware.md

 The **batch file** ('create_python_env.bat') can be **edited** if you wish to store your environment in a **different location** or would like to **name it differently**.
 Please take a **copy** of the batch file and **save it** in your project area before editing.
 The environment will be created in the P: drive because this is a drive available only to you and accessible from whichever remote desktop you are assigned on login.

 ### Using your new environment

-<div style="background-color: rgb(229, 106, 84); padding: 5px; border-radius: 5px;"><strong>ALWAYS SAVE YOUR WORK ON THE P:\ OR S:\ DRIVE.
-By default Anaconda Prompt will open in the C:\ drive, remember to change the directory using the steps below.
-Once you log off or restart/shutdown the virtual machine you are using, the machine is rebuilt so the majority of the C:\ drive will be wiped.</strong></div>
+<aside class="admonition danger"><p class="admonition-title">ALWAYS SAVE YOUR WORK ON THE P:\ OR S:\ DRIVE</p>Once you log off, restart or shutdown the virtual machine that you are using in the TRE, the machine is rebuilt and the majority of the C:\ drive wiped.</aside>
 <br>

 If you are using **Jupyter Notebooks, Spyder** or any other **Anaconda tools** for your analyses it is recommended that you launch these from Anaconda Prompt **after activating your new environment**.
 This will ensure you are running your new environment within the application.
 To do this: